huantd/matsml/README.md

 # matsml
-Machine learning toolkit for materials science
+A machine learning toolkit for materials science